Arcana/node-dota2/README.md

 * * `1` - Leader.
 * * `2` - Officer.
 * * `3` - Member.
+* `[callback]` - optional callback, returns args: `err, response`.

 Attempts to set a user's role within a guild; use this with your own account ID and the 'Member' role to accept guild invitations.
 Requires the GC to be ready (listen for the `ready` event before calling).

 ### Community
-#### profileRequest(accountId, requestName)
+#### profileRequest(accountId, requestName, [callback])
 * `accountId` - Account ID (lower 32-bits of a 64-bit Steam ID) of the user whose passport data you wish to view.
 * `requestName` - Boolean, whether you want the GC to return the accounts current display name.
+* `[callback]` - optional callback, returns args: `err, response`.

 Sends a message to the Game Coordinator requesting `accountId`'s profile data.
-Listen for `profileData` event for Game Coordinator's response.
+Provide a callback or listen for `profileData` event for Game Coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

-#### passportDataRequest(accountId)
+#### passportDataRequest(accountId, [callback])
 * `accountId` - Account ID (lower 32-bits of a 64-bit Steam ID) of the user whose passport data you wish to view.
+* `[callback]` - optional callback, returns args: `err, response`.

 Sends a message to the Game Coordinator requesting `accountId`'s passport data.
-Listen for `passportData` event for Game Coordinator's response.
+Provide a callback or listen for `passportData` event for Game Coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

-#### hallOfFameRequest(week)
+#### hallOfFameRequest([week], [callback])
-* `week` - The week of which you wish to know the Hall of Fame members; will return latest week if omitted.
+* `[week]` - The week of which you wish to know the Hall of Fame members; will return latest week if omitted.
 Weeks also randomly start at 2233 for some reason, valf please.
+* `[callback]` - optional callback, returns args: `err, response`.

 Sends a message to the Game Coordinator requesting the Hall of Fame data for `week`.
-Listen for the `hallOfFameData` event for the Game Coordinator's response.
+Provide a callback or listen for the `hallOfFameData` event for the Game Coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

 ### Matches
-#### matchDetailsRequest(matchId)
+#### matchDetailsRequest(matchId, [callback])
 * `matchId` - The matches ID
+* `[callback]` - optional callback, returns args: `err, response`.

 Sends a message to the Game Coordinator requesting `matchId`'s match details.
-Listen for `matchData` event for Game Coordinator's response.
+Provide a callback or listen for `matchData` event for Game Coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

 #### matchmakingStatsRequest()

 Sends a message to the Game Coordinator requesting some matchmaking stats.
-Listen for the `matchmakingStatsData` event for the Game Coordinator's response.
+Listen for the `matchmakingStatsData` event for the Game Coordinator's response (cannot take a callback because of Steam's backend, or RJackson's incompetence; not sure which).
 Rqeuired the GC to be ready (listen for the `ready` event before calling).

 ## Events
 ### `ready`
 Emitted when the GC is ready to receive messages.